Welcome to today's edition of the Rush 24-7 podcast.

 First up, the Washington Post.

-Republican super committee members' tax plan gives party an identity crisis.
+Republican Super Committee members' tax plan gives party an identity crisis.

 Growing Republican support for raising taxes to help reduce the deficit has prompted a GOP identity crisis, sparking a clash within the party over whether to abandon its bedrock anti-tax doctrine.

-Tensions have mounted in recent days as two of the Republicans' most fervent anti-tax stalwarts on Capitol Hill, Pat Toomey and Jeb Hensling have lobbied party colleagues behind the scenes to forego their old allegiances and even break campaign promises by embracing hundreds of billions of dollars in tax increases.
+Tensions have mounted in recent days as two of the Republicans' most fervent anti-tax stalwarts on Capitol Hill, Pat Toomey and Jeb Henserling, have lobbied party colleagues behind the scenes to forego their old allegiances and even break campaign promises by embracing hundreds of billions of dollars in tax increases.

-No, they want a lower rates.
+No, they want to lower rates.

 This is where they're not talking about raising tax rates.